 - process the beautiful interactions you wish your home culture possessed while seeing the ugly-side of that same culture?

 It is difficult to communicate the idea of empowerment when women are told they are incapable their whole lives.
 As a woman staying in the Middle East, even I was limited in my ability to speak the way I want.
-Therefore, I found a constant battle between adhering to the culture or decide to expose them to truth.
+So, I found it a constant battle between adhering to the culture or deciding to expose them to truth.
 Truth that would provide freedom to fight for what they believe.
 The truth to take a place of leadership for other young girls in their country.
 Truth to be empowered.

 Giving into the desire to wander, to step outside our comfort zone, is more than just a physical experience… is a glimpse of the ways our wandering souls seek Truth.
 As we exchange experiences and truth with those we encounter, we discover a little—or a lot—about ourselves and the way the world was created.